Mythra/dev-loop/docs/docs/introduction/getting-started.md

 these tasks.
 What do you get out of this abstraction point though?
 Abstraction for no reason can be harmful afterall.

-If you just want to get started using dev-loop we recommend walking through the <a href="/docs/walkthrough/installing" class="internal-link">walkthrough</a>.
+NOTE: If you just want to get started using dev-loop we recommend walking through the <a href="/docs/walkthrough/installing" class="internal-link">walkthrough</a>.

-If you've used dev-loop before, and are just looking for the fields that can be configured, and what they do you probably want the <a href="/docs/schemas/provide-conf" class="internal-link">Schema Documentation</a>.
+NOTE: If you've used dev-loop before, and are just looking for the fields that can be configured, and what they do you probably want the <a href="/docs/schemas/provide-conf" class="internal-link">Schema Documentation</a>.

 ## What Does Dev-Loop Give Me? ##